dariotrinchero/monopoly/README.md

 All functions are well-documented, and the code is logically divided and commented where necessary.
 This should make understanding and modifying the code straightforward.

+## Other Versions

+The directory `old` contains an older version of the script, written in MATLAB (for version R2017b).
+The script was converted to Python and Numpy for accessibility (since MATLAB is proprietary).

 ## Contributing

 Pull requests are welcome - in fact, encouraged.